lucasmdo/engsoft2-tp1/README.md

 ### Stakeholder analysis

 ShareX is maintained under the GNU General Public License.
 It was created and is maintained by ShareX Team, which is located in Turkey, but everyone can contribute to the software, by issuing pull requests.
-To contribute, one must use Visual Studio 2015 and CodeMade, to format the code.
+To contribute, one must use Visual Studio 2015 to develop and CodeMade, to format the code.
 The steps to contribute are described on their [wiki page](https://github.com/ShareX/ShareX/wiki/Code-contribution).

 The most important stakeholders that are identified based on the categorization of Rozanski and Woods [1] are discussed below.

 The **users** of ShareX consist of everyone that uses the application to perform any screen sharing action provided by the application.
-ShareX is used ostly by non-commercial users wishing to perform more advanced screen capturing tasks, that are not natively available on Windows.
+ShareX is used mostly by non-commercial users wishing to perform more advanced screen capturing tasks, that are not natively available on Windows.
 Similarly, commercial users of the application use it for the same purposes as non-commercial users.
 There are no commercial parties that acknowledge that they specifically use ShareX.

 The current most active **maintainer** of the project is the user [Jaex](https://github.com/Jaex), which is the ShareX Team.
 They are actively involved in the development and they oversee and and review all new contributions to assure the quality of the project.